 Camdenton Sites: Modine / Mulberry Well / Hulett Lagoon / Dawson Metal Products Camdenton Facility #2 / Camdenton Sludge Disposal Area Site

-The Missouri Department of Natural Resources has received valuable information from the public, including former employees.
-If you have additional information to share, please consider completing this brief form to assist the department in protecting human health.
+The Missouri Department of Natural Resources has received valuable information from the public; including former employees.
+Let us know if you have additional information that can help the department protect human health.
+You may provide your comments and information online.
 Also, if you have a private drinking water well and live within city limits, please notify us.
-Information obtained from these forms will be used by the department to assist with our investigations.
+All of this information will assist the department with our investigations.

-The department has received the addendum to the Remedial Investigation/Feasibility Study from the city of Camdenton's contract, Golder Associates.
-The Remedial Investigation Addendum (RIA) provides supporting data to develop alternative remedial (cleanup) actions for the trichloroethene (TCE) contamination in the Mulberry Well that originated from the former Hulett Lagoon.
-These cleanup actions will be presented to the state in a Feasibility Study Addendum (FSA).
+The department has received the addendum to the Remedial Investigation/Feasibility Study from the city of Camdenton's contractor, Golder Associates.
+The Remedial Investigation Addendum (RIA) may be viewed on the Mulberry Well/Hulett Lagoon webpage.
+The RIA provides supporting data to develop alternative remedial (cleanup) actions for the TCE contamination in the Mulberry Well.
+These cleanup actions will be presented to the state in a Feasibility Study Addendum (FSA), which is due 60 days from the city’s receipt of the department’s letter of approval of the RIA.
 Based on the alternatives presented in the original Feasibility Study (2004) and the FSA, a cleanup action will be chosen.

 Modine Manufacturing Co. is conducting investigations of TCE releases at the 221 Sunset Drive facility as ordered by the department.
-Modine's earlier investigations of the facility focused on soil contamination at the site.
-Due to advances in science and the understanding of potential health effects associated with vapors released from soil and groundwater contaminated with volatile organic compounds, the focus has shifted to investigating vapors inside the manufacturing building and nearby residential homes.
-The investigation began early December 2015 and consisted of sampling the indoor air in homes near the facility for vapor intrusion.
+Modine's earlier facilty investigations focused on soil contamination at the site.
+Through advances in science and an increased understanding of potential health effects related to vapor intrusion, the investigations expanded in December 2015 to collect samples of the indoor air inside the manufacturing building and nearby homes for vapor intrusion.

 Hamilton-Sundstrand, parent company of former Sundstrand Tubular Products, is addressing related groundwater contamination issues with the Hulett Lagoon and Mulberry Well under an official agreement with the department.
-As a temporary measure to keep the TCE plume contained and not spreading to other city or private wells, a water treatment system was created to aerate the TCE out of the water and into the air.
-A report from the city coming in August will provide further information for more permanent measures.
+A water treatment system was installed as a temporary measure to keep the TCE plume contained and not spread to other city or private wells.
+The system aerates the TCE out of the water and into the open air.

-The department is starting an investigation at Dawson Metal Products Camdenton Facility #2 – located at 1225 US Highway 54 because of citizen concerns.
+The department has received citizens concerns regarding the Dawson Metal Products Camdenton Facility #2 located at 1225 US Highway 54.
 It has been reported that TCE was disposed of “out the back door” into the environment during temporary operations of Dawson Metal Products after a fire at the original Sunset Drive facility location.
-Superfund staff is looking for any detailed and supported information about this claim and the sludge disposal reports listed below.
+As part of this investigation, Superfund staff are looking for any detailed and supported information about this claim and the sludge disposal reports listed below.

 For more information about the Dawson Metal Products Camdenton Facility #2 and Camdenton Sludge Disposal Area Site, please scroll to the bottom of this page and click on the site buttons.